Tag

 Corsair owns Origin, so the Neuron comes fitted with Corsair components across the board.
 That’s a good thing in this case, as Corsair makes some of the best PC fans, power supplies, and RAM modules you can buy.
 All of these first-party components give the Neuron a cohesive feel, free of software conflicts that could mess up your RGB lighting.

 You can build the machine exactly how you want, too.
-Origin offers the latest CPUs from and Intel, as well as the latest GPUs from Nvidia and AMD.
+Origin offers the latest CPUs from AMD and Intel, as well as the latest GPUs from Nvidia and AMD.
 Beyond that, you can tweak everything else — power supply rating, memory speed, you name it.

 The Neuron is more expensive than a mainstream PC like the Omen 45L.
 That extra money buys you better build quality, more flexibility, and some modern furnishings.
 Out of all of the custom PC builds you can buy, the Origin Neuron is our favorite.